devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 ## Tips

-- Review and maintain value stream map to show wins associated to your team's improvement plan.
+- Review and maintain the value stream map to show wins associated with your team's improvement plan.
 - Take into account all potential flows for team processes, and value stream those as well.

 ## Value